goodbadwolf/pbrrr/README.md

 ## About the Project

-pbrt-rs is an attempt to read through the PBRT (3rd Edition) book and implement the system using rust
+pbrrr is an attempt to read through the PBRT (3rd Edition) book and implement the system using rust